-- The Chase Sapphire Preferred® Card offers double points on dining and travel and great travel protection ($95 annual fee)
+- The Chase Sapphire Preferred® Card offers a 60,000 point welcome bonus, double points on dining and travel, and great travel protection ($95 annual fee)

 - The Capital One® Venture® Rewards Credit Card offers a 50,000 mile welcome bonus, and unlimited 2x miles per dollar spent ($95 annual fee)

 - The American Express® Green Card offers 3x points on dining, travel, and transit, a $100 annual CLEAR credit, and a $100 annual LoungeBuddy credit ($150 annual fee (Rates & Fees))

 - The American Express® Gold Card offers 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 per year), and 3x points for airfare purchased directly with airlines, plus offers a $100 annual airline fee credit and up to a $120 annual dining credit ($250 annual fee (Rates & Fees))